Back to Health News & Stories

 • Use tools with large handles to avoid stress on finger joints.

-• Wear protective gloves with padded palms to avoid friction on your palms when using tools.
+• Wear protective gloves with padding to avoid friction on your palms when using tools.

 • Avoid flexing your wrist too far up or down.